Kevin E. Lewis,

 Hawaii Information Service Inc.

 Search for properties anywhere on the Big Island through my new website: www.BigIslandAgent.com

 2) Volcanoes, Lava, and VOG: We actually have very few properties for sale in the remote areas near the active lava flow, which border the east side of Hawaii Volcanoes National Park.
 Since 1983, the lava flow has covered about 80 square miles (approx 2% of our island) and destroyed approximately 200 structures in the Kalapana - Kaimu area.
-In recent weeks, a small creek of lava has been moving in the direction of Pahoa town, however the County has been taking preventative measures with new road construction and hosting public information meetings.
-Civil Defense reports "No evacuation is needed at this time and area residents will be given adequate notice to safely evacuate should that be necessary."Puna Lava Flow Update Hawaii County Civil Defense Alerts Facebook Updates
+In recent weeks, however, a small creek of lava has been moving towards Pahoa town.
+The County has been taking preventative measures with new road construction and hosting public information meetings to keep residents informed.Puna Lava Flow Update Hawaii County Civil Defense

 Vog is more common to our Kau and Kona districts, and on occasions affects the Hilo and Puna districts of the Island.
 Vog generally is carried to the southwest by the trade winds from the volcanic vents in the Hawaii Volcanoes National Park, and can sometimes even affect our neighbor islands.
 A "Voggy" day looks like a smoggy day, and creates brilliant red sunsets.
 People with respiratory ailments are more prone to the adverse effects of Vog, which can include headaches, breathing difficulties, watery eyes, and sore throat.
 If Vog is a concern, we can focus your real estate search for properties on the east and north sides of the Big Island.Big Island Vog Conditions UH Vog Projection Map